tidy-finance/website/docs/index.md

 ## Why does this book exist? {.unnumbered}

 Finance is an exciting area of economic research with a broad range of applied and academic empirical applications.
-As a student or data analyst, you are typically exposed to different types of financial data, ranging from asset prices, accounting data, trading decisions to all kinds of other data.
+As a student, researcher or data analyst, you are typically exposed to different types of financial data, ranging from asset prices, accounting data or transaction histories to all kinds of other data.
 Despite the vast number of empirical studies of financial phenomenons, one quickly learns that the actual implementation is typically rather opaque.
 As graduate students, we were particularly surprised by the lack of public code for seminal papers or even textbooks on key insights of financial economics.
 The lack of transparent codes not only leads to numerous replication efforts (and their failures), but is also a waste of resources on problems that have already been solved by countless others.

-This book aims to lift this curtain on code in finance by providing a fully transparent code base for many common financial applications.
-In addition, we hope to inspire others in sharing their code publicly and ensure reproducibility of findings.
+This book aims to lift this curtain on reproducible finance by providing a fully transparent code base for many common financial applications.
+In addition, we hope to inspire others in sharing their code publicly and ensure reproducibility of future findings.

 ## Who should read this book? {.unnumbered}

 We write this book  for three audiences:

 * Students who want to acquire the basic tools required to conduct financial research ranging from undergrad to graduate level.
+The structure of the book is kept simple enough such that the material should suffice for self-study purposes.
 * Instructors who look for materials to teach empirical finance courses.
+We provide plenty of examples and (hopefully) intuitive explanations which can easily be adjusted or expanded.
 * Data analysts or statisticians who want to study financial problems on their own.

 ## What will you learn? {.unnumbered}